AragonCodes/aragoncodes.github.io/README.md

-# Welcome to AragonCodes!
+# Welcome to AragonCodes

 Thanks for visiting my website.
 Please enjoy surfing around my code.
-If you have any questions / suggestions, you can contact me at kevin@aragoncodes.com
+If you have any questions / suggestions, you can contact me at aragoncodes@gmail.com

+Or connect with me in [LinkedIn](https://www.linkedin.com/in/aragonkevin/)

 ## Design, Development and Architecture Decisions